 Breast milk, why is it so important

 Breastfeeding has been in and out of fashion since ancient times.
-The entrusting of breastfeeding to someone other than the mother dates back at least to ancient Greece.
-In 1851 the first modern bottle was invented, pushing breastfeeding to near extinction.
-Soon after, German chemist Justus von Liebig invented the first commercial infant formula: cow's milk, wheat, malt flour and a pinch of potassium bicarbonate.
-Soon it was considered the ideal baby food, and goodbye mother's milk.
+Entrusting breastfeeding to someone other than the mother dates back to at least ancient Greece.
+In 1851, the first modern bottle was invented, pushing breastfeeding to near extinction.
+Shortly thereafter, German chemist Justus von Liebig invented the first commercial infant formula: cow's milk, wheat, malt flour and a pinch of potassium bicarbonate.
+It was soon considered the ideal food for infants, and goodbye breast milk.

 By the 20th century, the use of infant formula had skyrocketed, driven by a sea of advertising.
 At the same time, more and more women were joining the workforce, making breastfeeding more complicated.
-The perception that formula was just as safe and efficient, if not more so, precipitated breastfeeding.
-In the 70s the historical minimum.
-Today it's skyrocketing again, and doctors agree: breast milk promotes better nutrition for babies.
-However, many are breastfed only in the first months, then the percentage drops.
+The perception that formula was as safe and efficient, if not more so, precipitated breastfeeding.
+In the 70s the historic low.
+Today it's skyrocketing again, and doctors agree: breast milk promotes the best nutrition for newborns.
+However, many are breastfed only in the first few months, then the percentage drops.

 The turning point of Biomilq

-The first step Leila Strickland took to create breast milk in the laboratory was anything but fascinating.
-He couldn't afford to buy human breast cell lines, which can cost hundreds or even thousands of dollars.
-That's why he decided to start with cow cells.
-He got a piece of udder from a (already slaughtered) cow and started working on it.
+The first step Leila Strickland took to create breast milk in the lab was anything but glamorous.
+She couldn't afford to purchase human breast cell lines, which can cost hundreds or even thousands of dollars.
+That's why she decided to start with cow cells.
+She got a piece of udder from an (already slaughtered) cow and she started working on it.

 Breast milk derives from two types of cells in the milk ducts and alveoli: small sacs in the mammary gland where milk collects.
 Luminal epithelial cells absorb nutrients from the bloodstream and convert them into milk.
 Next to them, which line the ducts and alveoli, are smooth, muscle-like myoepithelial cells.
 When a baby begins to suckle, it pushes the myoepithelial cells to contract, pushing milk from the luminal cells, through the ducts, to the baby's mouth.

-For three years, Strickland carried her laptop to her tiny rented lab space to experiment with her cow udder cells.
-In 2016 he ran out of money and had to suspend the business.
-But the idea has never abandoned her.
+For three years, Strickland took her laptop into her tiny rented lab space to perform experiments with her cow udder cells.
+In 2016 he ran out of money and had to put the business on hold.
+But she never abandoned the idea.

-Three years later, however, in 2019, with the birth of new companies to produce food in the laboratory, Leila Strickland was convinced to start again, and founded a startup: Biomilq. this time the topic was hot, and found some funds.
-A qualitative leap was missing now, because this little money would run out soon.
+Three years later, however, in 2019, with the birth of new companies to produce food in the laboratory, Leila Strickland was convinced to start again, and founded a startup: Biomilq. this time the topic was hot, and it found some funding.
+A leap in quality was missing now, because this little money would run out soon.

-Biomilq was on the verge of closure when a group of investors led by Breakthrough Energy Ventures, founded by Bill Gates to support technologies that can reduce carbon emissions, changed everything.
-In the spring of 2020, $ 3 million hit the startup's accounts, and now the challenge is open.
+Biomilq was on the brink of closure when a group of investors led by Breakthrough Energy Ventures, founded by Bill Gates to support technologies that reduce carbon emissions, changed everything.
+In the spring of 2020, 3 and a half million dollars arrived in the startup's accounts, and now the challenge is on.

 The race for breast milk born in the laboratory

-Meantime Helaina, based in New York, will emulate breast milk through fermentation.
+Meantime Helena, based in New York, will emulate breast milk through fermentation.
 Laura Katz, the founder, plans to use microbes to synthesize the constituent compounds of milk (proteins, carbohydrates and fats) and recombine them into a nutritious liquid.
-As similar processes have already gained US FDA approval for products such as Impossible Burgers, made with fermented soy protein, hopes to face fewer regulatory hurdles than its competitors.
+Since similar processes have already gained approval from the US FDA for products such as Impossible Burgers, made with fermented soy protein, hopes to face fewer regulatory hurdles than its competitors.

 What happens now?